 To access the web server, open a web browser and enter "192.168.0.50" as the address.
 This should display the sample web page which demonstrates some of the functionality of Apache with PHP.
 Use the "ifconfig" command at the bash prompt to display the status of the Ethernet ports.

-See the Technologic Systems Linux Support Page for more information.
+See the Technologic Systems Linux support page.